wghuman/volvocars/README.md

 ## Github Actions
 A basic and simple workflow to run the tests (both functional tests and image comparison tests) on every push.
 The results can be found under actions tab.

+## Improvements

+This framework can be further improved to use environment variables to set several services, target browsers, parallelism as well as difference capabilities of Nodes.